 CenturyLink’s bundle options are limited.
 The only official CenturyLink bundle available combines CenturyLink internet and phone service.
-However, CenturyLink does offer TV bundles through third-party providers, including Dish, DirectTV, and AT&T TV.
+However, CenturyLink does offer TV bundles through third-party providers, including Dish, DirectTV, and DIRECTV Stream.
 These promotions vary based on your plan and the TV service provider you choose.

 If you’re looking for more bundling options, Xfinity is the way to go.
 The starting price for one of Xfinity’s internet and TV bundles costs less than CenturyLink’s internet and home phone bundle.
 Your price will increase after the first year, but the perks of being an Xfinity TV subscriber may make the price hike insignificant if you're an NBC fan.
 Xfinity X1 plans include the X1, a cable box, 4K streaming device, and DVR all-in-one.
 You’ll also get a free subscription to NBC Universal’s streaming service, Peacock.